allnulled/color-manipulator/README.md

 ( #000000 + 10 ) - ( #000000 + 10 )
 ```

 If you get the idea, this is enough.
-You can multiply numbers, but if you don't use it as a way of matrix, the numbers get easily out of bounds.
+You can multiply colors by colors, and divide, but if you don't use it as a way of matrix, the numbers get easily out of bounds.
+In additions and substractions, it has more sense.
+But everything is allowed.

 ## Examples